-Compared to the rest of the San Diego market, the Central Chula Vista region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the San Diego market, the Central Chula Vista submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 6 listings have come on the market, which means office spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 21 listings have come on the market, which means leases might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,390 sqft.
-Most properties in this area are close to 3 floors.
-Most buildings in this market were built in 1981 and are Class C.
+Even though the median size is 2,860 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are close to 3 floors.
+Most buildings in this market were built in 1985 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this market.
+Public administration is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Central Chula Vista folk.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.